Jelh23/heat-mass-transfer/README.md

 ## How to Use

-1. Open the Colab notebook using the link above.
-2. Input the temperature (and pressure, if applicable) to get the desired property values.
-3. View the results, which include various properties such as kinematic viscosity, thermal diffusivity, etc., for the chosen fluid.

 ## Credits and Disclaimer

 This repository was developed for my **Heat Transfer** class.
-ChatGPT was utilized to assist with Python programming, interpolation techniques, and GitHub integration throughout the project.
+ChatGPT was utilized to assist with Python programming, numerical techniques, and GitHub integration throughout the project.
 This project is intended to demonstrate understanding of the course material.
-The code may include contributions from ChatGPT, aimed at supporting problem-solving and coding tasks.
-This repository is not intended to represent a polished, professional-level submission.